L'Héritage de Chasse-Spleen - Haut-Médoc 2020

 James Suckling

-"A lovely wine with character that inherits the best care given to its glorious elder!"
+"A lovely wine with character, benefiting from the same meticulous care given to its glorious predecessor!"

-"Aromas of blackberry, undergrowth, black truffle and mushroom lead to a full-bodied palate with round, creamy tannins and a juicy finish.
-Plenty of complexity for a second wine.
-(James Suckling 2023) - Great value from Château Chasse-Spleen!
+"Aromas of blackberry, undergrowth, black truffle, and mushroom lead to a full-bodied palate with round, creamy tannins and a juicy finish.
+Lots of complexity for a second wine."
+(James Suckling 2023) - Great value for money from Château Chasse-Spleen!

 Eye